KANSAS CITY, Mo. - The Do Not Call list recently turned 10 years old, but you'd never know it.

 Doesn't That Stink?

-But from the "doesn't that stink" file: Time Magazine says you cannot block specific numbers on Apple devices yet.
+"doesn't that stink" file: Time Magazine says you cannot block specific numbers on Apple devices yet.
 Doesn't that stink?
 (You can download some of these apps on iTunes, but they do not have the call blocking feature).

 But there is some good news: You can download a silent ringtone app from iTunes, so your phone wont ring if the caller is unknown.